 This holistic approach often heals the root cause of substance use and lessens addiction triggers.
 It’s also important to find a clinic with medically-assisted treatment options.
 While not everyone may be a candidate for medically-assisted treatment, it can lessen the risk of relapse and increase program completion rates and success.

 Never trust a center that boasts a “quick fix” or has unlicensed therapists.
-While holistic treatment is essential in modern addiction recovery, not all alternative therapies work.
+While holistic treatment is essential in modern addiction treatment programs, not all alternative therapies work.
 It’s important to screen a clinic through your healthcare provider, and it never hurts to ask local support groups or addiction therapists for recommendations.

 Locate an Opioid Addiction Treatment Center in New Hampshire Now